 CLASS PREPARATION: Every student must be prepared every class period to discuss the assigned readings.
 This means taking notes on every reading and reflecting on the material (e.g., compare/contrast viewpoints, raise questions about things you don't understand).
-Reading the assignments right before class meets is insufficient to be able to discuss them intelligently.
+You are not prepared if you merely read the assignments right before class meets.
 You need to take time to digest the authors' opinions and compare the different readings.
-For this reason, and because volunteerism has not worked, starting the second class meeting each student is required to email me a brief summary of individual assigned readings by 4:00 pm Tuesday, the day before class.
-There is a guide to writing summaries on e-learning.
+For this reason, and because volunteerism has not worked, starting the second class meeting each student is required to email me a brief summary of individual assigned readings by 3:00 pm Tuesday, the day before class.
+There is a guide to writing summaries on elearning.
 The reading list indicates which readings require summaries; textbook chapters are excluded.
 Single-space your summaries and include a full biblographic entry for each one; you should fit two to a page in 12 point font.
 Email them by attaching a single Word document with your last name and week # as the file name.
 This assignment gives you time the evening before class to read your notes to prepare for discussion, and will alert me to any readings that posed difficulties.
-It will also get you in the habit of composing annotations, which are necessary to complete the bibliography assignment (below).
+It will also get you in the habit of composing annotations, which are necessary to complete the bibliography assignment.
 Summaries (max 5 points each week) account for 15% of the final grade.
 Late summaries lose 20% of value and their grading may be delayed.
+Turn in partial summaries if you cannot complete them.
 Every student is allowed to skip one week's summaries (but not the readings) with no penalty.
 Choose your week off wisely, and email me to say you are taking advantage of this option.
 Those who provide summaries every week receive extra credit.
 Week 1 and Week 12 summaries are optional for extra credit.

-In general, take note of the following as a method of critical reading:

-What is the author's main point(s) or argument?
+Notes and Summaries: In general, take note of the following as a method of critical reading: What is the author's main point(s) or argument?
 What are the subarguments? (clue: How is the article organized?
 What are the different subheadings?)
 What are the key concepts?
 How are key words defined?
 What are the author's assumptions, both explicit and implicit?
 How does this author criticize (or less often, praise) other authors' works?
 How does this author propose to overcome perceived shortcomings?
 [Opinion: With what other readings/authors would you align this work?]
 [Opinion: To what other readings/authors does this author seem to be opposed?]